 If you’re not ready to become a full-time photographer yet, becoming a Shutterstock contributor is the ideal way to dip a toe in and see how it goes.

 Really, you’ve got nothing to lose with this one!
 Our top tip when it comes to selling stock photography would be to upload regularly – if you don’t, you’ll find your photos get lost among all the others.

 Much like saying that the more you earn, the more you will earn; the more exposure you get, the more exposure you’ll get.
 If you upload regularly, people will start to recognize your name and your style, and so will be more inclined to buy your images.

 Keep your camera or phone with you at all times.
 You never know when you might capture a shot that completely meets someone’s needs.
 Sure, you can plan, but the best photos come from spontaneous moments.
 Make sure you’re ready for those moments!
 Don’t assume you know what people will want to buy…I frequently sell the weirdest images I would have assumed no one ever wanted to buy.

 My stock photography advice?

-Just upload everything to Shutterstock, let them decide what they want and shot multiple variations on the same image.
-Many people actually purchase 5+ images of the same thing from different angles so this is a cheat that can really pay off.
+Just upload everything to Shutterstock, let them decide what they want, and shot multiple variations on the same image.
+Many people actually purchase 5+ images of the same thing from different angles, so this is a cheat that can quickly pay off.

 The perfect side-hustle is one that doesn’t take up too much time or effort, but one that is enjoyable as well.
 Being a Shutterstock contributor ticks all those boxes and more.
 You don’t need to spend hours editing and selecting photos, just submit what you would have taken anyway and see how the marketplace reacts.